pasqal-io/emulators/docs/index.md

 In the above, `strings` will be a `Counter[str]` that counts the occurrences of each bitstring that was measured.
 Note that the emulation stops at the largest multiple of `dt` which is not larger than the sequence duration.
-So if you make a pulser sequence the duration of which is not a multiple of `dt`, the simulation time will fall slightly short.
+So if you make a Pulser sequence the duration of which is not a multiple of `dt`, the simulation time will fall slightly short.

 ## Supported features

 The following features are currently supported:

-- All pulser sequences that use only the rydberg channel
+- All Pulser sequences that use only the rydberg channel
-- MPS and MPO can be constructed using the abstract pulser format.
+- MPS and MPO can be constructed using the abstract Pulser format.
 - The following noise types:
     - [SPAM](https://pulser.readthedocs.io/en/stable/tutorials/spam.html)
     - [Monte Carlo quantum jumps](https://pulser.readthedocs.io/en/stable/tutorials/effective_noise.html)
 - The following [basis states](https://pulser.readthedocs.io/en/stable/conventions.html) in a sequence:
     - [ground-rydberg](https://pulser.readthedocs.io/en/stable/review.html#programmable-arrays-of-rydberg-atoms)
     - [XY](https://pulser.readthedocs.io/en/stable/tutorials/xy_spin_chain.html)
-- The following properties from a pulser Sequence are also correctly applied:
+- The following properties from a Pulser Sequence are also correctly applied:
     - [hardware modulation](https://pulser.readthedocs.io/en/stable/tutorials/output_mod_eom.html)
     - [SLM mask](https://pulser.readthedocs.io/en/stable/tutorials/slm_mask.html)
     - A complex phase for the omega parameter